 Fig. 1.
-The growth of diversity (the numbers or genera) or the marine (a) and continental (b) organisms during the Phanerozoic (542-0 mln years BP)
+The growth of diversity (the numbers of genera) of the marine (a) and continental (b) organisms during the Phanerozoic (542-0 mln years BP)

 X-axis indicates time in mln years BP.
-Broken lines indicate exponential trends, solid lines indicate hyperbolic trends (for more detail see Markov and Korotayev 2007a, 2008, 2009; Grinin, Markov, and Korotayev 2008: Appendix 5)
+Broken lines indicate exponential trends, solid lines indicate hyperbolic trends (for more details see Markov and Korotayev 2007a, 2008, 2009; Grinin, Markov, and Korotayev 2008: Appendix 5)